aws/aws-aspnet-cognito-identity-provider/README.md

 **This software is in development and we do not recommend using this software in production environment.**

 ASP.NET Core Identity Provider for [Amazon Cognito](https://aws.amazon.com/cognito/) simplifies using [Amazon Cognito](https://aws.amazon.com/cognito/) as a membership storage solution for building ASP.NET Core web applications using [ASP.NET Core Identity](https://github.com/aspnet/Identity/).

+This library is not compatible with older versions of Identity such as the ones for ASP.NET MVC5 and lower.
+It only supports ASP.NET Core Identity and targets the .NET Standard 2.0.

 The library introduces the following dependencies: